Top 5 This Week

 Ohio Travel Guide 2026: Cleveland, Columbus, Cincinnati, and the Appalachian Foothills

 The Rock and Roll Hall of Fame on Cleveland’s Lake Erie waterfront — I.M.
-Pei’s glass pyramid anchors a lakefront museum district that has transformed the city’s downtown and established Cleveland as a cultural destination beyond the Rust Belt narrative
+Pei’s glass pyramid anchors a lakefront museum district that reshaped the city’s downtown and gave Cleveland a cultural identity beyond the Rust Belt narrative

 Cleveland: The Rock and Roll Capital

-Cleveland’s cultural infrastructure is more impressive than most visitors anticipate.
-The Rock and Roll Hall of Fame’s permanent collection documents the full history of popular music in a building whose architectural drama (I.M.
-Pei’s glass pyramid on the Lake Erie waterfront) matches the ambition of its mission.
-The Cleveland Museum of Art’s renovation created a central glass-roofed atrium connecting the original neoclassical building with modern wings, housing a permanent collection of 45,000 works that includes Egyptian, Greek, medieval European, and Asian holdings of extraordinary quality — and with free general admission.
-The West Side Market, operating since 1912 in a Beaux-Arts terminal building, is one of the finest public markets in the United States, with more than 100 vendors selling produce, meat, cheese, and prepared foods.
-The Cleveland Orchestra, based at Severance Hall, is consistently ranked among the top five orchestras in the world.
-The Playhouse Square entertainment complex — the largest performing arts center in the United States outside New York City — hosts Broadway touring productions, opera, and concerts in a cluster of beautifully restored 1920s theaters.
+Cleveland’s cultural infrastructure runs deeper than most visitors anticipate.
+The Rock and Roll Hall of Fame’s permanent collection traces the full history of popular music inside a building whose architectural drama — I.M.
+Pei’s glass pyramid on the Lake Erie waterfront — matches the ambition of its mission.
+The Cleveland Museum of Art’s renovation produced a central glass-roofed atrium linking the original neoclassical building with modern wings, and its permanent collection of more than 61,000 works spans Egyptian, Greek, medieval European, and Asian holdings of exceptional quality — all with free general admission.
+The West Side Market, running since 1912 in a Beaux-Arts terminal building, ranks among the country’s best public markets, with close to 100 vendors selling produce, meat, cheese, and prepared food.
+The Cleveland Orchestra, based at Severance Music Center, is consistently counted among the world’s leading ensembles.
+Playhouse Square — the largest performing arts center in the United States outside New York City — hosts Broadway touring productions, opera, and concerts across a cluster of beautifully restored 1920s theaters.

 Columbus: The Emerging Capital

-Columbus has emerged as one of the most surprising cities in the American Midwest — a state capital that has leveraged Ohio State University’s research output, a diversified tech economy, and a young population to build a food and arts culture of genuine national standing.
-The Short North Arts District, stretching north from downtown along High Street, provides galleries, restaurants, and nightlife in a walkable corridor that has anchored Columbus’s reputation as a creative destination.
-The Columbus Museum of Art, the Wexner Center for the Arts (a contemporary art center on the Ohio State campus designed by Peter Eisenman), and the Franklin Park Conservatory provide cultural anchors.
-The German Village neighborhood, a restored 19th-century German immigrant community of brick row houses south of downtown, is one of the most distinctive residential historic districts in the Midwest.
-The North Market, Columbus’s oldest public market, is a Saturday morning destination for local produce, artisan food, and community atmosphere.
+Columbus has turned into one of the more surprising cities in the American Midwest — a state capital that has leaned on Ohio State University’s research output, a diversified tech economy, and a young population to build a food and arts culture of real national standing.
+The Short North Arts District, stretching north from downtown along High Street, lines up galleries, restaurants, and nightlife in a walkable corridor that anchors the city’s reputation as a creative destination.
+The Columbus Museum of Art, the Wexner Center for the Arts (a contemporary art center on the Ohio State campus designed by Peter Eisenman), and the Franklin Park Conservatory round out the cultural picture.
+The German Village neighborhood, a restored 19th-century German immigrant community of brick row houses south of downtown, stands as one of the Midwest’s most distinctive residential historic districts.
+The North Market, the city’s oldest public market, draws a Saturday-morning crowd for local produce, artisan food, and a strong sense of community.

 Cincinnati: Hills and Heritage

-Cincinnati’s geography is its most distinctive asset — a river city built on hills that create dramatic views, distinct neighborhood characters, and a topographic variety unusual in the Midwest flatlands.
-Eden Park, on one of the city’s highest hills, contains the Cincinnati Art Museum and the Krohn Conservatory, with views over the Ohio River to Kentucky that are among the finest urban vistas in the region.
-Over-the-Rhine, the historic German immigrant neighborhood north of downtown, has undergone a remarkable rehabilitation from one of the most troubled urban neighborhoods in America to a destination of galleries, restaurants, and bars in 19th-century Italianate commercial buildings.
-The Cincinnati Art Museum’s free admission and comprehensive collection make it one of the most accessible major art museums in the country.
-The American Sign Museum — a genuinely fascinating chronicle of American commercial and graphic history told through the country’s largest collection of historic signs — is one of Cincinnati’s most distinctive and enjoyable attractions.
+Cincinnati’s geography is its defining asset — a river city built on hills that create dramatic views, separate neighborhood characters, and a topographic variety unusual in the Midwest flatlands.
+Eden Park, on one of the city’s highest hills, holds the Cincinnati Art Museum and the Krohn Conservatory, with views over the Ohio River to Kentucky that rank among the region’s best urban vistas.
+Over-the-Rhine, the historic German immigrant neighborhood north of downtown, has come through a striking rehabilitation — from a long-troubled district to a destination of galleries, restaurants, and bars housed in 19th-century Italianate commercial buildings.
+The Cincinnati Art Museum’s free admission and broad collection make it one of the most accessible major art museums in the country.
+The American Sign Museum — a genuinely absorbing chronicle of American commercial and graphic history told through the country’s largest collection of historic signs — is among Cincinnati’s most enjoyable stops.

 Hocking Hills and the Appalachian Foothills

-Southeast Ohio’s Hocking Hills region offers the state’s most spectacular natural scenery — a landscape of sandstone recess caves, waterfalls, and hemlock-lined gorges that bears no resemblance to the flat agricultural Ohio of popular imagination.
-Old Man’s Cave, Ash Cave (the largest recess cave east of the Mississippi at 700 feet wide and 100 feet deep), and Cedar Falls collectively form one of the Midwest’s finest state park hiking systems.
-The Hocking Hills region also supports an excellent wine trail, rural farm stays, and a growing cluster of boutique lodges and tree house accommodations that have made the area a popular weekend destination for Ohio’s urban residents.
-Wayne National Forest, Ohio’s only national forest, provides backcountry camping and additional trail access in the neighboring Wayne and Athens counties.
+Southeast Ohio’s Hocking Hills region holds the state’s most spectacular natural scenery — a landscape of sandstone recess caves, waterfalls, and hemlock-lined gorges that looks nothing like the flat agricultural Ohio of popular imagination.
+Old Man’s Cave, Ash Cave (the largest recess cave east of the Mississippi at 700 feet wide and 100 feet deep), and Cedar Falls together form one of the Midwest’s best state-park hiking systems.
+The region also supports a well-regarded wine trail, rural farm stays, and a growing cluster of boutique lodges and tree house rentals that have made it a popular weekend getaway for Ohio’s urban residents.
+Wayne National Forest, Ohio’s only national forest, adds backcountry camping and extra trail access in the neighboring Wayne and Athens counties.

 Practical Information

-Ohio’s three major airports (Cleveland Hopkins International, John Glenn Columbus International, Cincinnati/Northern Kentucky International) all receive direct flights from major US hubs.
-Driving between cities is straightforward — Cleveland to Columbus is 2.5 hours, Columbus to Cincinnati is 2 hours, and Cleveland to Cincinnati is 4 hours.
-Car rental is recommended for exploring the Hocking Hills region and Lake Erie islands, where public transit is limited.
-Ohio’s summers are warm and humid; springs and falls are excellent for outdoor activity; winters bring lake-effect snow to northern Ohio (Cleveland area particularly) but are generally milder in the central and southern portions of the state.
+Ohio’s three major airports (Cleveland Hopkins International, John Glenn Columbus International, Cincinnati/Northern Kentucky International) all take direct flights from major US hubs.
+Driving between cities is simple — Cleveland to Columbus runs about 2.5 hours, Columbus to Cincinnati about 2 hours, and Cleveland to Cincinnati about 4 hours.
+A rental car is worth it for the Hocking Hills region and the Lake Erie islands, where public transit thins out.
+Ohio summers are warm and humid; spring and fall suit outdoor activity well; winter brings lake-effect snow to the northern part of the state (the Cleveland area in particular) but stays generally milder through the central and southern portions.

 Getting the Most Out of Your Visit

-A few practical points that will improve any trip to Ohio.
-Book accommodation and major attractions — particularly national parks, popular hiking trails, and well-known restaurants — as far in advance as possible; the most desirable options can fill weeks or months ahead, especially in peak season.
-Having a car provides the most flexibility for exploring beyond the main centers, and most of Ohio’s most rewarding experiences are in places not easily reached by public transport.
-The best local knowledge is often found in regional visitor centers, independent bookshops, and by talking to residents — the most memorable discoveries on any trip are rarely the ones in the guidebooks.
-Allocate more time than you think you need: Ohio consistently rewards travelers who slow down and explore in depth rather than trying to cover maximum ground in minimum time.
+A few practical points will improve any trip to Ohio.
+Book lodging and major attractions — state parks, popular hiking trails, and well-known restaurants in particular — as far ahead as you can; the best options fill weeks or months out, especially in peak season.
+A car gives you the most flexibility for getting beyond the main centers, and many of Ohio’s most rewarding spots sit in places public transit does not reach.
+Some of the best local knowledge turns up at regional visitor centers, independent bookshops, and in conversation with residents — the discoveries you remember are rarely the ones already in the guidebooks.
+Give yourself more time than you think you need: Ohio rewards travelers who slow down and dig in rather than racing to cover ground.

 Felipe Cota